strangerstudios/pmpro-network/readme.txt

 1. Make sure you have the Paid Memberships Pro plugin installed and activated.
 1. Make sure you have properly configured Network Sites on your WP install.
-1. Upload the `pmpro-netowrk` directory to the `/wp-content/plugins/` directory of your site.
+1. Upload the `pmpro-network` directory to the `/wp-content/plugins/` directory of your site.
 1. Activate the plugin through the 'Plugins' menu in WordPress.

 == Frequently Asked Questions ==